catafest/colab_google/README.md

   catafest_039.ipynb - search news using News API python package and a text ...

   catafest_040.ipynb - how to use OpenAI's Animov model has an aspect called "text-to-video" ...

+  catafest_041.ipynb - how to list all running VM processes in colab google ...